How to Easily Record a Great Drum Sound in the Home Studio

 Use a cardioid pattern if you don’t want extra room sound.
 You’ll inevitably get some, but with a directional pattern, the mic will focus more on the drums than the room.

-Thank you so much for reading.
-Now that you’re comfortable getting a great drum sound in the recording phase, your next step is to continue and check out my free article: A Powerful Guide to Mixing Killer Drums in 6 Simple Steps.
+I hope those techniques help you the next time you’re recording drums in your home studio.
+If you’re comfortable getting a great drum sound in the recording phase, your next step is to continue and check out my free article: A Powerful Guide to Mixing Killer Drums in 6 Simple Steps.